 A firm seeking bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code must be able to fund the process plus costs of continued operations.
 For this purpose, the debtor generally looks to internal cash and "debtor in possession" (DIP) financing as sources of operating capital.
-A substantial academic literature recognizes that DIP financing is central to the preservation of going-concern value of Chapter 11 firms, and that DIP-lenders play an important governance role.1 However, little is known as to how these loans are precisely structured to minimize repayment risk and, ultimately, priced in terms of loan fees and spreads.
+A substantial academic literature recognizes that DIP financing is central to the preservation of going-concern value of Chapter 11 firms, and that DIP-lenders play an important governance role (Hotchkiss et al., 2008; Ayotte and Morrison, 2009; Ayotte et al., 2013).
+However, little is known as to how these loans are precisely structured to minimize repayment risk and, ultimately, priced in terms of loan fees and spreads.
 To fill this gap, we document and perform a descriptive analysis of (1) the nature of the control rights granted to DIP-loan providers through contracting, (2) the resulting loan-repayment rate (our measure of repayment risk), and (3) the loan-solicitation process used to induce competition among potential DIP-loan suppliers.